Latte Filters

 random

-Returns random element of array or character of string:
+Returns a random element of an array or a random character of a string:

 See also first, last.